usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs/_Frontmatter/feedback.md

 - makes unsupported accusations;
 - includes personally identifiable or business identifiable information according to Department of Commerce Office of Privacy and Open Government guidelines

-# Providing Feedback

-NIST encourages the use of GitHub mechanisms to provide feedback on our catalog contents.
-Interested parties can share feedback and ask questions about resources in the [catalog repository](https://github.com/usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs/) using the [Issues](https://docs.github.com/en/github/managing-your-work-on-github/about-issues) feature.
-Specific change proposals can be contributed using the [Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) feature.

-If you’d like to submit feedback the traditional way, please send us feedback to our mailbox at IoTsecurity@nist.gov.